Routing

 If there are parameters in the route, they can be matched using {key}

-and the matched result will be passed to the corresponding controller method parameter (starting from the second parameter), for example:
+, and the matching results will be passed to the corresponding controller method parameters (starting from the second parameter in turn), for example:

 Route::any('/user/{id}', [app\controller\UserController::class, 'get']);